SPAAM-community/spaam-community.github.io/events/spaam3/README.md

 ### Where

-Online via video conference.
+Online via Zoom video conference.
 Links to the event will be sent out via email!

 ### Event Description